DataDog/documentation/content/en/metrics/guide/metrics-without-limits-getting-started.md

 If you use Metrics Without Limits™ and configure on `{endpoint, status}`:

-{{< img src="metrics/guide/before-mwl.jpg" alt="Flow chart with the hosts marked out with x"  style="width:80%;" >}}
+{{< img src="metrics/guide/after-mwl.jpg" alt="Flow chart with the hosts marked out with x"  style="width:80%;" >}}

-Without the hosts, this leaves three remaining tag combinations:
+Without the host, this leaves three remaining tag combinations:

 1. `{endpoint:x, status:200}`
 2. `{endpoint:x, status:400}`